Guidelines & Procedures

 These guidelines apply to all individuals whose travel is paid for by funds administered by the University including operating, research, trust and restricted accounts.
-When an external granting agency's regulations are more restrictive than the University's regulations, the granting agency's regulations shall take precedence.
+When an external granting agency's regulations are different than the University's, the allowable expenses will follow the more stringent regulations.
 (An overview of Tri-Council (CIHR, NSERC, and SSHRC) travel expense requirements are included at the end of this document in Appendix B. For other research, refer to the specific granting agency's policy guide-book and/or the terms of reference of the specific research contract for any allowable variations from this policy.)

 As a publicly funded institution, the University will endeavour to use its resources responsibly and effectively.
 Individuals should exercise care and judgment when incurring expenditures.
 Under no circumstances are personal expenses, personal travel expenses or personal entertainment expenses to be charged to any funds administered by the University.

 Requests to cover travel expenditures not provided for in the guidelines must be made to the Vice-President (Finance & Resources) through the appropriate Vice-President (e.g. Provost and Vice-President Academic - for individuals employed in an academic unit).

 Note: For the purpose of this guideline, the use of terminology such as department head, dean and college are considered to also refer to director, head of administrative unit and administrative unit/division.

 The university is transitioning to Concur to be the sole method of completing your travel request, claiming travel expenses, and claiming all other employee reimbursements.